 Time invested at this stage is certainly worth it, so carefully review the entry requirements, ensure you have facts to back up every point you make, and try to source endorsements from other individuals and companies, to reinforce your claims.
 If there is a word count, stick to it (you don’t want to risk judges stopping at word 1,000 and missing the pièce de résistance).
 But if supporting materials are permitted, include them – they could enable you to include the crucial ingredient to enhance your entry!

-Finally, if you’ve written the entry yourself because you don’t have a trusted PR company who can help you, ask an honest friend, peer or colleague to review your submission, before you hit “send”.
+Finally, if you’ve written the submission yourself because you don’t have a trusted PR company who can help you, ask an honest friend, peer or colleague to review it, before you hit “send”.
 They should eye every paragraph with the “so what” mentality, to ensure you’ve truly explained your achievements and highlighted why they make you a worthy winner.

 After that it’s over to the judges.
 If you reach the shortlisting phase, enjoy the moment and be proud of it.
 Many award schemes can attract hundreds, if not thousands of entries, so standing out is not easy.

 Scooping the highest accolade is an even bigger achievement.
-Of course there’s the overwhelming buzz associated with taking centre stage to collect a prestigious trophy.
-But when the ceremony is over, and your gong is in your cabinet, ensure you maximise the post-event benefits that come with the win.
+Of course, there’s the overwhelming buzz associated with taking centre stage to collect a prestigious trophy.
+But when the ceremony is over, and your gong has taken pride of place in your cabinet, ensure you maximise any post-event benefits to share news of your win.

 Media coverage and social media posts, for example, can heighten brand awareness, provide a competitive differential, strengthen perceptions and attract new business.
 The accomplishment may even energise the workforce and help to retain all-important talent.